abbyck/node_weatherapp/README.md

 # node_weatherapp
  A command line node utility to check weather based on location as argument

-*Install new version of nodejs (v6 or above)
-* Run 'npm install from the working directory'
-* Type in 'node app.js -a [address]'
+*Type in location details in command line as parameters *Uses Google Maps API to fetch the Lattitude and Longitude of the given location *As google maps API has intelligent